liberland/Constitution/Liberland-constitution.md

 * **§II.9.** The Assembly Representatives shall have the power to debate on matters important to the well-being of the Republic and inquire into any aspect of work of the Chancellor or any Member of the Cabinet, who shall be under obligation to provide accurate and truthful information.
   * **§II.9(1)** One-quarter of the overall number of Assembly Representatives shall have the power to oblige the Cabinet to consider a draft of a Bill prepared by them, which may be rejected or accepted by the Cabinet as a future Bill.
   * **§II.9(2)** Should the Draft be rejected, the Cabinet shall publicly give detailed reasons behind its decision.
-  * **§II.9(3)** All drafts of Bills proposed to the Cabinet shall be made public before the Cabinet’s acceptance or rejection.
 * **§II.10.** The Assembly shall elect the Chancellor of the Free Republic of Liberland, who shall form the Cabinet of the Free Republic of Liberland, with a simple majority vote of the overall number of Assembly Representatives.
   * **§II.10(1)**  Should no Chancellor be elected within thirty days of a General Election, a new General Election shall be held within sixty days.
-  * **§II.10(2)** The Assembly shall have the power to impeach the Chancellor along with the Cabinet by passing a Motion of No Confidence with a simple majority vote of the overall number of Assembly Representatives provided there is a simple majority for a prospective successor.
+  * **§II.10(2)** The Assembly shall have the power to impeach the Chancellor, or the Vice-Chancellor where applicable, along with the Cabinet by passing a Motion of No Confidence with a simple majority vote of the overall number of Assembly Representatives provided there is a simple majority for a prospective successor.
-  * **§II.10(3)** On the first meeting after the General Election, the Chancellor along with the Cabinet shall request the Assembly to vote on the Motion of Confidence.
-  * **§II.10(4)** Should the Assembly fail to pass the Motion of Confidence with a simple majority vote of the overall number of Assembly Representatives, the Chancellor along with the Members of the Cabinet shall immediately cease to hold their offices.
 * **§II.11.** One-quarter of the overall number of Assembly Representatives shall have the power to propose a resolution instituting the Assembly Committee.
   * **§II.11(1)** The resolution shall be passed with a simple majority of the overall number of Assembly Representatives.
   * **§II.11(2)** The Assembly Committee shall be composed of five Assembly Representatives as proposed in the resolution.